 Plain paper and newsprint only use soy-based inks in their composition, and this allows them to provide nutrients to the soil when they decompose.

 How Long Does it Take for Newspaper to Decompose in the Garden?

 Typically, it completely decomposes in about six weeks.
-However, this rate can be shortened by two things:
+However, you can shorten this rate with these two things:

 - Daily watering – the paper will begin to break down into pulp almost as soon as it gets wet for the first time and continue every time it gets wet.

 - Moldy food filled with worms layered on top – the action of the worms, as well as the chemicals leaching from the food, will break down the newspaper much faster than if left alone.

 These two things don’t need to be mutually exclusive either.

 How Many Layers of Newspaper Kill Weeds?

 This varies with whom you talk to.
 The consensus appears to be no less than 3 layers.

 The layers need to be of single sheets fully laid out, not folded over.
 This is to prevent gaps where weed seeds can hide and germinate.